spinnylights/vulkan-notes/vulkan_notes.md

-If the mapped memory comes from a memory type without `VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` set, flushing and invalidating the memory also needs to be managed by the host to ensure that accesses to it are visible to both the host and device.
+If the mapped memory comes from a memory type without `VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` set, flushing and invalidating the relevant host cache range also needs to be managed by the host to ensure that accesses to it are visible to both the host and device.
 There are two functions provided for this purpose, [`vkFlushMappedMemoryRanges()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkFlushMappedMemoryRanges.html) and [`vkInvalidateMappedMemoryRanges()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkInvalidateMappedMemoryRanges.html).